udos86/ng-dynamic-forms/README.md

 }
 ```

-**Next embed your custom form control into the component template**
+Next **embed your custom form control** into the component template:
 ```html
 <ng-container [formGroup]="group">